vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Notes</summary>

-[145]: This is the principle of ekarakyata: a statement can contain only one injunction, otherwise there is aakyabheda: what should be one sentence is split up into two.
+[145]: This is the principle of ekavākyata: a statement can contain only one injunction, otherwise there is vākyabheda: what should be one sentence is split up into two.
 </details>